Let’s go to Stone Town!

 The open theater has been added later by the Arabs

-Stone town is a maze and you can easily get lost in its narrow streets.
-Aside for the corals used to make the houses the town is also well known for its beautiful carved wooden doors
+Stone town is a maze, and you can easily get lost in its narrow streets.
+Aside from the corals used to make the houses the city is also well known for its beautiful carved wooden doors

-The owner of the houses used the doors to display their status or origin.
+The owners of the houses used the doors to display their status or origin.
 This is a Punjabi style door.

 The Indian style.
-And you can see some renovation has been done on this one.
+And you can see some renovation on this one.

 Those doors are now protected, according to my guide some people used to sell them before it became a world heritage site.

-This one is from the compound where the Anglican cathedral is found.
-I guess we can call this one the Christian style… 😀
+This one is in the Anglican cathedral compound.
+I guess we can call this Christian style… 😀

 That door leads us to our visit of the Christ Church belonging to the Anglican Church of Tanzania.

-It’s an historical church ⛪ built in 10 years ,starting from 1873 based on Edward Steere 3rd bishop of Zanzibar.
+It’s a historic church built⛪ in 10 years , starting from 1873 based on Edward Steere 3rd bishop of Zanzibar.

 It is also made of corals as the others Stone town buildings.

-The church is located where the biggest slave market of Zanzibar used to be.
+The church is where the most prominent slave market of Zanzibar used to be.
 It’s construction was intended to celebrate the end of the slavery.